ZetaVII/Task-Manager-App/README.md

 ### Add time duration for a task

-Use case 8: Add time duration for a task
+Use case 8: Duration for a task

 A person with an existing account can add a time duration to complete a task.

 [Click here for the detailed use case description](https://github.com/schau-sjsu/Team3/blob/main/Specification.md#use-case-8-name-add-time-duration-for-a-task)

 Steps taken to ensure functionality:
-*
+* Uses date of deadline and subtract it with current time when user logs in
+* Form of create new task will not submit until the date in deadline box is in the correct format and filled
+* The subtracted results appear in flashy message if "Flash Reminder" is toggled

 ### View completed tasks